Skamania County profile

 As of September 2025, Skamania County’s unemployment rate declined to 3.7%, reflecting a clear month‑to‑month improvement as more residents found work and unemployment eased.
 The increase in employment suggests short‑term strengthening in the local labor market, supported by a modest rise in the overall labor force.
 Compared to last year, the county shows steady but moderate growth.
 Both the labor force and employment are slightly higher than in September 2024, even as unemployment has edged up a bit.
 This mix of gradual expansion and small year‑over‑year increases in joblessness points to a labor market that is generally improving but still adjusting to shifting economic conditions and seasonal patterns.

-A chart showing the not seasonally adjusted unemployment rate for the United States, Washington and Skamania County from Jan.
-2023 to Nov.
+A chart showing the not seasonally adjusted unemployment rate for Skamania County from Jan.
+2023 to Dec.
 2025

 Jan